 Sources: UK Forests and Climate Change

-Woodlands can also help society adapt to a changing climate.
-The right trees planted in the right places can reduce the risk of flooding, provide shade for wildlife, reduce soil erosion and help to cool down towns and cities.
+Woodlands can also help society adapt to a changing climate, by reducing the risk of flooding, providing shade for wildlife, reducing soil erosion and helping to cool down towns and cities.

-The diagram showing the carbon cycle is adapted from Figure 3 of the Forestry Commission Information Note on Forests, Carbon and Climate Change: the UK Contribution (M Broadmeadow and R Matthews, 2003).
+The diagram showing the carbon cycle is adapted from Figure 3 of Broadmeadow and Matthews (2003).